odysseus654/vircadia-protocol-exploration/source/udt/proposed/layout.rst

     - Control Data:
         - **Index 0:** The first Data Packet ID for this message
         - **Index 1:** The last Data Packet ID for this message
+- 8: Error code
+    - *This was not in the UDT spec but was used by the reference implemenation and the "file transfer" example to signal "errono" results attempting to read the file from disk.*
+    - *The implemenation will receive and permit subclasses to handle this packet type but does not generate it*
+    - Additional Data: (not used by reference implemenation)
+    - Control Data: (reference implementation had a single integer representing an error code)
 - 0x7FFF: User-defined Packet type
     - The user-defined packet type is stored in the "Unused" field in the control packet header
     - Additional Data: user-defined